Episode 3

 Speaker A:

-And that shit just touched my heart, y'.
+And that just touched my heart, y'.

 Speaker A: